deveshm/connormcgarr.github.io/_posts/2018-01-12-Hero-To-Zero.md

 ---
-title:  "From Hero to Zero: My Path to OSCP"
+title:  "From Zero to Hero: My Path to OSCP"
 date:   2019-01-12
 categories: posts
 tags: [posts]